100Automations/Architecture/docs/site.md

 # Site Components for 100 Automations

+Split between Front-End (UI and UX: HTML, SASS, Etc.) and Back-end (Programming and Data: Ruby)

 ## Front-End

 The "Front-End" of our site will be defined by the HTML and CSS we create.